Library of Congress adds awesome new tools. Today? Case Maker.

 From there, students review the challenge, add annotations to the related primary source documents, and build a series of case folders.

-When done, students use the Case Maker presentation mode to show off their work or use it as a reference for any projects and
+When done, students use the Case Maker presentation mode to show off their work or use it as a reference for other projects.

 Teachers who want to offer something more unique or specialized to their students can create a free Case Maker account and customize any available Challenge by changing the text and the associated primary sources.